ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/aws.md

 ![Figure 5 alt-text#center](figures/05.png "Figure 5: Search for EC2 Service in the AWS Management Console.")

-3. In the EC2 Dashboard, click **Launch Instance** and fill out the following details:
+3. In the EC2 Dashboard, click **Launch Instance** and add this information to configure your setup:
 * Name: type "arm-server".
 * AMI: select **Arm-compatible Amazon Machine Image, Ubuntu 22.04 LTS for Arm64**.
 * Architecture: select **64-bit (Arm)**.
 * Instance Type: select **t4g.small**.

-The configuration should look like the configuration fields shown in Figure 6:
+The configuration should look like the configuration fields that are shown in Figure 6:

 ![Figure 6 alt-text#center](figures/06.png "Figure 6: Configuration.")